inkline/inkline/packages/docs/pages/docs/components/icon.md

 ### Component API
-Here you can find a list of the various customization options you can use for the icon component as props, as well as available slots.
+Here you can find a list of the various customization options you can use for the icon component as props.

 <i-api-preview title="Icon API" expanded markup="i-icon" link="https://github.com/inkline/inkline/tree/master/packages/inkline/src/components/Icon">
     <template slot="props">